-I on the other hand can’t justify spending more than $12 on a shirt (but won’t bat an eye at spending $60 out with friends…weird) so you’ll find me dead before you find me paying what’s on the price tag for some of these GORGEOUS lamps.
-But I just couldn’t scratch the itch of wanting some of these higher-end pieces for my house.
+I on the other hand can’t justify spending more than $12 on a shirt (but won’t bat an eye at spending $60 out with friends…weird) so you’ll find me dead before you find me paying what’s on the price tag for some of those lamps.
 So what’s a girl to do?
 DIY it…duh!

 This project started out with the idea that these would be mercury glass lamps but of course, our high-class hardware store in town only carries chrome spray paint and for a DIY mercury-glass finish you really want to use Krylon Looking Glass paint.
 Krylon Looking Glass has an amazing reflective finish on it.
 Even though the chrome spray paint’s cover is reflective, that is NOT what the dried finish will look like, trust me.

-I wanted to change these oogly brown lamps (I have 2) ASAP so I figured I would use the mercury glass method with my chrome paint and see what happens… and what happened was pretty dang sweet.
-It ended up looking like a silver leaf finish!
+I wanted to change these oogly brown lamps (I have 2) ASAP so I figured I would use the mercury glass method with my chrome paint and see what happens…it ended up looking like a silver leaf finish!

 - spray bottle